 If we could see this process in action, would we really want to slather this substance on our toast?
 While some people may shrug and say ‘so what?’, the fact is that honey is a mix of regurgitated food and spit.

 Is there any other food that you would willingly eat that has been swallowed, vomited, mixed with spit, re chewed, swallowed and then regurgitated again?
-I don’t care how sweet it is, or what the “health benefits” are, one of my rules for life is: Do not eat anything that came out of another animal’s stomach.
+No matter how sweet it is, or what the “health benefits” are, one sensible rule for life is: Do not eat anything that came out of another animal’s stomach.

 The lives of bees are complex: they feel pain, they dance to communicate and they view the world through Technicolor eyes.
 While they may not directly offer their help to us, we should be grateful for all they do willingly and ask no more.

-I hope that next time you see a bee, you will watch more closely and show your appreciation for their work by planting a flower-rich garden and leaving the honey, wax and other bee products for those winged creatures that truly need them.
+The next time you see a bee, we hope you’ll watch more closely and show your appreciation for their work by planting a flower-rich garden and leaving the honey, wax and other bee products for those winged creatures that truly need them.

 Even the smallest of creatures deserves the right to live their lives free from being part of a production line.